gburd/greg.burd.me/content/about.md

 ---
 title: "about me"
-path: "about"
 ---

 ## greg(ory) burd
-I'm a software engineer, have been for 30+ years.
+I'm a software engineer, have been for 35+ years.
 Presently, I'm at Amazon/AWS working on the DocumentDB team.

 [you can look at my resume(cv) here](/resume).